JothamDevWork/Philippine-Military-Calendar/README.md

+Philippine-Military-Calendar Website
 This project is made using depracated HTML.
 This is my first project in IE3 - Web.